hammadkhokhar/wm-challenge/readme.md

 The idea is to enhance wavemakers existing prototype with a new feature which is content recommendation.

-Considering that we already have existing prototype we will develop a microservice that can be integrated with our prototype and develop a simple UI to demonstrate the feature.
+Given that we already have an existing prototype, I developed a microservice using TypeScript that can seamlessly integrate with the main prototype.
+Additionally, I designed a minimal UI with HTML and TailwindCSS to demonstrate the feature's functionality.

-The onboarding process is designed thinking that it will only collect more information about a user for recommendation service.
+The onboarding process is designed thinking that it will only collect more information about a user for recommendation services.

 ### Functional Requirements